INTRO TO I2G - PROGRAM AND EVENT

 Check spelling, punctuation, spaces, Caps, acronyms, …

-Review to make sure it is fluid, logical, and correct (client, users, etc.)
+Review to make sure it is fluid, logical, precise, succinct, and correct (client, users, etc.)

 Recommended abstract structure: